wwoelmer/BOPRC_R_Course_Lesson_5/README.md

-This lesson is designed to provide you with experience in running statistical analyses in R. We will use water quality data as an example, but these analyses can be applied to any other datasets, provided the statistical assumptions are met.
+This lesson is designed to provide you with experience in running statistical analyses in R. We will use water quality data as an example, but these analyses can be applied to many other datasets, provided the statistical assumptions are met.
 We will cover the following topics:

 - **Correlation analyses (Pearson and Spearman) and plots**
 - **Linear regression and plots**
 - **T-tests and Wilcoxon rank sum test (aka Mann-Whitney)**
 - **ANOVA**
-- **Trend analysis**

 |  |
 |----|